 The ascidians are epifaunal and physical disturbance is likely to cause damage with mortality likely.
 Emergent epifauna are generally very intolerant of disturbance from fishing gear (Jennings & Kaiser, 1998).
 However, studies have shown Ascidia spp. to become more abundant following disturbance events (Bradshaw et al, 2000).
-Ascidians are likely to be significantly affected by abrasion caused by
+Ascidians are likely to be significantly affected by abrasion caused by towed demersal fishing gear, although, given their high resilience, they are likely to recover quickly (Stamp, 2015).

-Ascidians characterise biotopes such as: IR.FIR.SG.DenCcor
+Ascidians characterise biotopes such as: IR.MIR.KT.LdigT and IR.FIR.SG.DenCcor